2023 BOARD OF DIRECTORS

 Olga Patterson, ACP, FCP, FRP, Treasurer

 Olga Patterson has been a paralegal since 1989 and earned her ACP in Discovery, Estate Planning and Trial Practice as well as the FCP and FRP designations.
 She is a NALA Advanced Certified Paralegal with more than 30 years of legal experience in the fields of Mass Torts, Medical Malpractice and Personal Injury Litigation.
-For almost 17 years, she has been a member of the Mass Torts Department at Searcy Denney Scarola Barnhart & Shipley in West Palm Beach.
+She currently works at Smith, Ball, Báez & Prather Florida Injury Attorneys in Palm Beach Gardens.
 She is active on several committees for the PBC Chapter of the Paralegal Association of Florida and is a past president.
 She currently serves on the board of the FL Bar Registered Paralegal Committee, Certifying Chair of the FCP Examining for the Paralegal Association of Florida, Chair of the Paralegal Committee of the Palm Beach County Bar Association and Past Chair of the FJA Paralegal/Legal Assistance Section.
 Olga is also a member of the paralegal section of the American Bar Association.
 She devotes her free time in helping fellow paralegals grow and become part of the legal community.
 She is a frequent speaker at the paralegal sections of local colleges.

 Ethel Velasquez, Communications and Social Media Coordinator